ClickHouse/clickhouse-docs/docs/en/dictionary/index.md

 >**Use smaller datasets on the right side of `JOIN`**: This query may seem more verbose than is required, with the filtering on `PostId`s occurring in both the outer and sub queries.
 This is a performance optimization which ensures the query response time is fast.
 For optimal performance, always ensure the right side of the `JOIN` is the smaller set and as small as possible.
 For tips on optimizing JOIN performance and understanding the algorithms available, we recommend [this series of blog articles](https://clickhouse.com/blog/clickhouse-fully-supports-joins-part1).

 While this query is fast, it relies on us to write the `JOIN` carefully to achieve good performance.
-Ideally we would simply filter the posts to those containing “SQL”, before looking at the `UpVote` and `DownVote` counts for the subset of blogs to compute our metric.
+Ideally, we would simply filter the posts to those containing “SQL”, before looking at the `UpVote` and `DownVote` counts for the subset of blogs to compute our metric.

 #### Applying a dictionary